ErickRuano/angular-pivot/README.md

 ## Usage :

  - If you use bower, just `bower install angular-pivottable`.
 If not, download files from the github repo.
- - If you use npm, just `npm install angular-pivottable`.
+ - If you use npm, just `npm i angular-pivot`.
 If not, download files from the github repo.
  - Download also it's dependencies https://github.com/nicolaskruchten/pivottable, jquery & jquery-ui
  - Add `jquery.js`, `jquery-ui.js`, `angular-pivot.js`, `pivot.css`, and `pivot.js` to your code:
 ```html